 You will need to calibrate the exciter if you have made component-level repairs to it.
-There are three steps:
+There are three procedures that must all be completed in order:

 - 1. Auto-tune the FCL

 - 2. Calibrate the FCL

 - 3. Calibrate the VCO